sttreaks/Turing_machine/README.md

 There is something beautiful at procese, is it?

-At the program you can on loging and watch for multipling bigger data.
+At the program you can on logging and watch for multipling bigger data.
 Enjoy it.